aweis89/ai-terminals.nvim/README.md

 # 🤖 AI Terminals Neovim Plugin

 This plugin **seamlessly integrates any command-line (CLI) AI coding agents** into Neovim.
-It provides a unified workflow for interacting with AI assistants directly within your editor, **eliminating the need for proprietary tools or separate applications**.
+It provides a unified workflow for interacting with AI assistants directly within your editor, eliminating the need for exlusively dedicated Neovim AI plugins.

 ## ✨ Features